mwaltersbmc/helix-tools/hitt/README.md

 **Configuration**

 HITT is configured by a file called **hitt.conf** which is created the first time the script is run.
-If you need to change any values after the first run, either delete or edit this file and enter the four required variables manually.
-There is also a section where you can enter details about your Jenkins which may be left as-is unless it requires credentials, or is running on a non-default port.
-Enclose the JENKINS_USERNAME and JENKINS_PASSWORD values in double quotes.
+If you need to change any values after the first run, delete or edit this file and enter the four required variables manually.
+There is also a section where you can enter details about your Jenkins which may be left as-is unless it requires credentials, uses https, or is running on a non-default port.
+Enclose the **JENKINS_USERNAME** and **JENKINS_PASSWORD** values in double quotes.
+If your Jenkins is configured to use SSL change the **JENKINS_PROTOCOL** to **https** and set the **JENKINS_PORT** appropriately.

 ```
 # First run to configure HITT